ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

     The metadata service is supported on all stock and custom images, and CPU profiles.
     {: note}

-1. Run `ibmcloud is instance {instance.ID}` command to confirm if the metadata service is enabled.
-The following example shows the value `false` for the metadata service-enabled property.
+1. Run `ibmcloud is instance` command to confirm if the metadata service is enabled.
+The following example shows the value `false`.

     ```sh
     $ ibmcloud is instance 0727_ed12480a-40a4-41a0-98e3-6dfac8b25ad6